AndyGrant/Ethereal/README.md

 ### Threads

 Number of threads given to Ethereal while moving.
 Typically the more threads the better.
-There is some debate as to whether using hyper-threads provides an elo gain.
+There is some debate as to whether using hyper-threads provide an elo gain.
 I firmly believe that for Ethereal the answer is yes, and recommend all users make use of the maximum number of threads.

 ### MultiPV